Artists’ Connection Program

 Artists’ Connection 7 – Sense of Self

 AC7 includes eleven works by established Greater Hamilton Area artists as well as one anonymous work by an Indigenous artist.
 This program explores the theme of identity through self-expression and also touches on the subject of anonymity in art – how does our understanding of a piece change if we don’t know the full identity of the artist?

-The Artists’ Connection 7 program is made possible through generous funding by incite Foundation for the Arts, ArcelorMittal Dofasco, Hamilton, the Edith H. Turner Foundation Fund at the Hamilton Community Foundation, and The W. Garfield Weston Foundation.
+The Artists’ Connection 7 program is made possible through generous funding by The W. Garfield Weston Foundation, Edith H. Turner Foundation Fund at the Hamilton Community Foundation, Ontario Teachers Insurance Plan, and incite Foundation for the Arts.

 To book an Artists’ Connection program for your school, please contact: